pagkly/Zed/Investopedia4/What Chief Operating Officers Do.md

 -   An "MVP" COO who is promoted internally to ensure that they don't defect to a rival company.
 -   The COO, who is brought in to complement the CEO (This is a person who has the opposite characteristics and abilities as the CEO.)
 -   The partner COO, who is brought in as another version of the CEO
--   The heir apparent, who becomes the COO to learn from the CEO, in order to ultimately assume the CEO position1
+-   The [[Heir|heir]] apparent, who becomes the COO to learn from the CEO, in order to ultimately assume the CEO position1

 ## Qualifications for a Chief Operating Officer (COO)

 A COO typically has extensive experience within the field in which a given company operates.
 COOs often work for at least 15 years, climbing the corporate ladder.
 This slow build helps prepare COOs for their roles, by letting them cultivate extensive experience in the practices, policies, and procedures of their chosen field.

 Also, because they're traditionally responsible for directing multiple departments, COOs must be resourceful problem solvers and must possess strong leadership skills.
-Educationally, COOs typically at a minimum hold bachelor's degrees, while often also holding Master's in Business Administration (MBA) degrees and other certifications.
+Educationally, COOs typically at a minimum [[Hold|hold]] bachelor's degrees, while often also holding Master's in Business Administration (MBA) degrees and other certifications.

 ## Examples of a Chief Operating Officer (COO)